charithjdesilva/portfolio_3d/self documentation.md

     setActive() recals where we are currently on the page

-### Creating Navigation bar. focus on both larger and small devices.
+### Creating Navigation bar.

+focus on both larger and small devices.

+### Creating the Hero section.

+This section includes the 3d model.
 -------------------------------------------------------------
 ## Tailwind css